Idaho State University Scholarships 2025–2026 | Automatic, Competitive & Hidden Awards

 Honors-Specific Scholarships

-Honors Scholarship Package Not publicly posted (competitive; tied to UHP acceptance and donor funds) Admitted to UHP; priority by Jan 15; package acceptance typically by late March if seated; final consideration up to July 1 if seats remain Yes — UHP application (separate from general admission) Varies by award; maintain UHP good standing (≥3.2 GPA) and full-time enrollment Applicants with ≥3.6 GPA or ACT 25 / SAT 1200, strong rigor, leadership/service, and a compelling personal statement
+Honors Scholarship Package Not publicly posted (competitive; donor funds may bundle awards) Admitted to UHP; priority by Jan 15, seats fill by March, final review as late as July 1 if spots remain Yes — UHP app (separate from admission) Varies by award; maintain UHP good standing (≥3.2 GPA), full-time High GPA/test, rigor, leadership/service, and strong statement Jan 15 (priority); July 1 (late/space pending)

 Honors FAQ (Straight Answers)

 Is admission to Honors automatic?
 No. You must submit a separate UHP application after applying to ISU.
-The process is holistic and seats are limited.
+The process is holistic, seats limited, and awards competitive.

 Does ISU superscore ACT/SAT for Honors?
-No. ISU does not superscore; the program considers your best single test date if you submit scores.
+No. ISU does not superscore; only a single test date is considered (if submitted).

 Final Thoughts